History of journalism in Colombia: Struggle for freedom of expression

-Notable Colombian journalists
+Colombian journalists

 Colombian writer and journalist Gabriel García Márquez, one of the greatest exponents of literary journalism in Latin America.

 Colombian journalism has maintained a close relationship with literature, given that numerous outstanding writers of the past and present began their trajectory through journalistic writings.
 Notable examples include Rufino José Cuervo, Jorge Isaacs, Gabriel García Márquez, Germán Castro Caycedo and Héctor Abad Faciolince.
 Gabriel García Márquez, Nobel Prize in Literature, began his literary career as a contributor at the daily El Espectador, and the influence of journalism on his work is evidenced in the use of journalistic styles for the narration of his literary texts.

 Germán Castro Caycedo distinguished himself through his books, characterized by testimonial accounts about the country's reality.
 He directed and presented the first journalistic television program recorded outside the studio, addressing profound and denunciation themes.
 Currently, journalists such as Ginna Morelo, who was editor of the Data Unit of El Tiempo and works for La Liga Contra el Silencio, have managed, through their research on migration, to sensitize public opinion and demonstrate that contextualized data narrates much more of reality.
 Maryluz Vallejo, reporter, editor and professor at Pontifical Xavierian University, founded the magazine Directo Bogotá and is the author of numerous books on the country's history.

 The defense of press freedom constitutes an essential component in the history of Colombian journalism.
 The Constitution of 1991, in its Article 20, protects this freedom, allowing journalists and media to express their ideas and disseminate news without censorship.
 However, this freedom carries social responsibilities: the journalist enjoys freedom to inform, but must do so with transparency, truthfulness and awareness of the impact of his work.